FireSmart

 Click on each row on the list below to view CWRP materials presented by Forsite Consultants during public consultation sessions held between October 10 – 30, 2023.

 FireSmart Community Assessment Reports were completed for 24 communities within the TNRD in 2019.
-The following reports are intended to be a resource for residents for creating a FireSmart Community Plan.
+These reports are intended to be a resource for residents for creating a FireSmart Community Plan.
 A FireSmart Community Plan developed from this information should be implemented in a collaborative manner, and updated and modified as needed.

 Each FireSmart Community Assessment Report provides a site description and assesses fuel types, topography, nearby combustibles and other data that could contribute to severity of interface wildfires.
 Further, each report provides recommendations for FireSmart practices and wildfire mitigation in their community.